 One of the most important things a parent or guardian can do for their child is ensure they are in school every day and on time.
-It is key to their learning, their success in school, and ultimately their success in life.
-Athens City Schools maintain an attendance policy and a truancy policy, which were written in accordance with Alabama State Board of Education Administrative Code, and §16-28-1 et seq., Code of Alabama (1975).
+It is key to their learning, success in school, and ultimately success in life.
+Athens City Schools maintains an attendance and truancy policy, which were written in accordance with Alabama State Board of Education Administrative Code, and §16-28-1 et seq., Code of Alabama (1975).
 Below are the details of those policies.
-If you have any other guestions, please contact the attendance officer or principal.
+If you have any other questions, please contact the principal or student services supervisor.